Design map-based visualizations

 Many countries have enacted policies to protect individual privacy for sensitive information, such as financial and health data.
 In the United States, the Health Insurance Portability and Accountability Act (HIPAA) was signed into law in 1996 and serves as the primary guidance for safe health data practices.

-The U.S. Department of Health and Human Services defines Protected Health Information (PHI) as "individually identifiable health information held or transmitted by a covered entity or its business associate, in any form or media, whether electronic, paper, or oral.
+The United States Department of Health and Human Services defines Protected Health Information (PHI) as "individually identifiable health information held or transmitted by a covered entity or its business associate, in any form or media, whether electronic, paper, or oral.
 Individually identifiable health information includes demographic data that relates to:

 • the individual's past, present or future physical or mental health or condition,